Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/pipeline.md

 Maybe a filename as input, and a big ND array of EEG recordings, or reaction times as output?
 Describe what kind (type) of variables you will use (a struct, a table, an ND array) and explain why.

 In the _preprocess.m_ file you follow the same strategy.
 Describe what goes into this function and what comes out.
 Which parameters need to be set?
-When is a value considered an outlier and removed from the data?
+What will the inputParser do?
+What kind of preprocessing do you need to do?
+Outlier detection?
+Detecting missing values?

-In the _analyze.m_ file you describe what kind of analysis you would like to do.
-Structure the file with cells to make the logical sequence of steps clear. if your analysis will require additional functions, add those as m-files to, and write their documentation.
+In the _analyze.m_ file you describe what kind of analysis you plan to do.
+Structure the file with cells to make the logical sequence of steps clear. if your analysis will require additional functions, add those as m-files to, and write (only) their documentation.
-If you use an external toolbox for most of the preprocessing or even core analysis, don't bother describing exactly what it does; or motivating its input/output.
+If you use an external toolbox for most of the preprocessing or even core analysis, don't bother adding it, describing exactly what it does; or motivating its input/output.
 Just treat the external toolbox as a built-in Matlab function that is beyond your control.

 The _visualize.m_ file documents the ultimate results figure that you will generate.
 This will be a function, so what kind of input will this function receive?

 It is perfectly fine if some stages are still unclear - just recognizing that there are stages is important!
 The goal is for you to take a step back and think about the code without writing any.

 Once you have completed your pipeline outline, add all relevant m-files to this module's repository, commit, and push to GitHub.